FREE WORK PLANNER

 If you love Trader Joe's, you might as well shop Aldi.
 Your shopping experience will be a little more bare bones, but you won't pay inflated prices for a fancier store.

-13. Aldi only hires people aged 18 and up (and pay very well.)
+13. Aldi only hires people aged 18 and up (and they pay very well.)

-My 15-year-old has been looking for a job, so yesterday while shopping I asked for more information (they had a sign up looking for help.)
+Several years ago, my 17-year-old had been looking for a job, so while shopping I asked for more information (they had a sign up looking for help.)
 The cashier said she loved working there, and that “full time” at Aldi is considered 30 hours per week, which means she gets a generous health benefits package.

-At our store starting pay is $12/hour, and our cashier really was pleased with her job there (I loved hearing that!)
+At the time, our stores starting pay was $12/hour, and our cashier really was pleased with her job there (I loved hearing that!)

 14. If you don't like an item at Aldi, return it.